sarikartal/OpenTtf/README.md

 This project opens and displays ttf files when the "open with OpenTtf" option is used.
 Or you can use the "OpenTtf ttf_file" command from the terminal.

+#IMPORTANT NOTE
+THIS PROJECT ONLY WORKS ON _LINUX_ OPERATING SYSTEM!
+EVERYTHING IN THIS PROJECT IS DESIGNED FOR UBUNTU BASED OPERATING SYSTEMS!